programmfabrik/easydb-documentation/content/sysadmin/installation/redhat.en.md

 cni_default_network = "easydb_default"
 ```

-  ... or else the mapped ports are not working (`curl webfrontend-container-IP` works, but not `curl main-IP`)
+  ... or else the mapped ports are not working (`curl webfrontend-container-IP` works, but not `curl main-host-IP`, both from the podman host system)

-## Download the easydb software to your server
+## Download the easydb software to your server {#download}

 You will receive from us the username, password and the name of your "solution".
 Here is an example: